InseeFrLab/funcamp.sspcloud.fr/README.md

 #...Test your changes...
 ```
-If everything looks good you can submit a pull request
+If everything looks good, you can submit a pull request
 ```bash
 git checkout -b my_changes
 git add -A